ludovicjj/oc-bilemo/README.md

 *   BazingaHateoas

 ## How to instal
 1. Download project :
     ```
     git clone https://github.com/ludovicjj/oc-bilemo.git
     ```
 2. Install Dependencies :
     ```
     composer install
     ```
 3. Generate the private and public SSH keys :
      ```
      $ mkdir -p config/jwt
      $ openssl genrsa -out config/jwt/private.pem -aes256 4096
      $ openssl rsa -pubout -in config/jwt/private.pem -out config/jwt/public.pem
      ```
+4. Update your JWT passphrase
+    ```
+     JWT_PASSPHRASE='your_secret_passphrase_here'
+     ```

- 4. Database :
+5. Database :
     The database connection information is stored as an environment variable called DATABASE_URL.
 You can find and customize this inside .env
     Replace ```db_user``` by your username and  ```db_password``` by your password.
 Replace ```db_name``` by your database's name as you want.
     ```
     DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/db_name
      ```

- 5. Create database :
+6. Create database :
     ```
     php bin/console doctrine:database:create
     ```

- 6. Install fixtures :
+7. Install fixtures :
     ```
     php bin/console doctrine:fixtures:load
     ```

- 7. Project launch :
+8. Project launch :
     ```
     php bin/console server:run
     ```
 ## How to use :
 * First, run project and register you as a new client.

    Go to ^/api/clients with Method POST.